As Our Parents Age

 • eating

 Instrumental activities of daily living are the activities that people do once they are up, dressed, put together.
-These tasks support an independent life style.
+These tasks support an independent lifestyle.
 Many people can still live independently even though they need help with one or two of these IADL’s.
 They include:

 • cooking